machuangtao/KGs-Survey/README.md

-# kgs-survey
+# KGs-Survey
 This is a repository of KGs survey paper, which will be updated periodically.
+Last update: 8 April,2022

 <table class="tg">
   <tr>